rdmpage/iucn-gbif-compare/README.md

 ## Notes on examples

+### Hector's Dolphin Cephalorhynchus hectori

+One record (from iNaturalist) seems massively out of place for a costal species, see https://www.inaturalist.org/observations/9306481

+### Orcaella brevirostris

+There has been a taxonomic change with the Australian records treated as a separate species, _Orcaella heinsohni_.
+Hence GBIF has a more extensive distribution than IUCN.

 ### Zyzomys argurus

 _Zyzomys argurus_ GBIF has in both Australia and South Africa, which is wrong.
 The species in Africa is _Mus indutus_ (Thomas, 1910) which is erroneously treated as a synonym of _Zyzomys argurus_.
 I suspect that problem is the subspecies _Mesembriomys argurus indutus_ Thomas, 1909: